Way2Web/laravel-entrance/README.md

 #### Creating the files
 Run the following command:
-(It's using force because the User and Password reset table already exist inside laravel)
+(It's using force because the User and Password reset table already exist inside laravel.
+It will overwrite them.)
 ```bash
 php artisan vendor:publish --force
 ```